Ilya Ziblat Shay is a composer, performer, and researcher. He works in experimental music, with a focus on music technology.

 .

-Language and speech often provide raw material for audio processing, allowing to explores current world issues with a critical ear.
-Through this lens he aims to map social, political and techno-ethical questions as augmented musical narratives. (‘Breathtaking mangled messes … a volatile document of a volatile time’, Jack Davidson, Noise Not Music).
+Language, speech, and other sampled audio provide material for digital processing.
+Through this lens he explores contemporary realities with a critical ear, aiming to map social, political and techno-ethical questions as augmented musical narratives. (‘Breathtaking mangled messes … a volatile document of a volatile time’, Jack Davidson, Noise Not Music).

 .

-Improvisation is another recurring thread in his work: a continuous interplay between musicians, emergent sound structures, and interactive or autonomous technologies, inviting the audience to witness how musical processes are unfolding in real time.
+Improvisation is another important thread: a continuous interplay between musicians, emergent sound structures, and interactive or autonomous electronics, inviting the audience to witness how musical processes unfold in real time.
 In parallel, he works with notation – mostly open and process-based scores – and plays bass.

 .

-Ilya collaborates regularly with musicians and ensembles.
-His works have been performed at major venues and festivals.
-He is co-artistic director and performer at the Hague-based CatchPenny ensemble and a member of iii (instrument inventors) collective workspace.
-He holds a PhD in artistic research from Leiden University and has lived and worked in The Hague since 2005.
+Ilya collaborates regularly with contemporary music ensembles and musicians, and his works have been performed at major venues and festivals across Europe.
+He is co-artistic director and performer at the Hague-based CatchPennyensemble and a member ofiii (instrument inventors initiative) collective workspace.
+He holds a PhD in artistic research from Leiden University and has lived and worked in the Netherlands since 2005.
+In 2026, he is an invited guest professor in the Electronic Music and Sound Art study programs at the University of Pécs, Hungary.